Click on ∇ to open the relevant section

 - For the first-year requirements (see Section 3 below), 6 (or 7) credits are obtained with a course selected in one of these areas defined as depth area;

-- The other two areas are defined as breadth areas and 8 credits are selected in the breadth area (4 credits in each area) and come from the EDIC Course Offering;
+- The other two areas are defined as breadth areas and 8 credits are selected in the breadth area (4 credits in each area) and come from the EDIC course catalog.

 - The remainder of the credits (a maximum of 4) can be taken from the whole EPFL master- and doctoral-level course offering.

 At the beginning of each semester, the choice of courses for the semester is made in agreement with the designated EDIC contact person (for fellowship students) or the thesis director (for affiliated students).
 In order for the credits to count, courses taken outside EPFL have to be at the doctoral level and to include a progress monitoring procedure (exam or equivalent).
-They must be approved in advance by the EDIC Program Director.
+They must be approved in advance by the thesis director and the EDIC Program Director.

 In addition to the credit requirement described in Section 2, the requirements below are applicable by the end of the first-year.

 3.1 Depth Courses

 Within 12 months of enrollment in the doctoral school, students are expected to satisfy a depth course requirement.
 The depth course requirement consists of one course taken in a depth area from one of AI, Systems or Theory.
-The list of depth courses is available on the EDIC Course Offering page.
+The list of depth courses is available on the EDIC course catalog page.

 The passing grade for the depth course is 5.0 or better.
 EPFL Master students who have passed one of the depth courses with a grade of 5.0 or better prior to enrolling in the doctoral program are exempt from this requirement.
 However, the credits taken will not count towards your doctoral studies.
 ETHZ students who have passed a course equivalent to a depth course in EDIC with a grade of 5.0 or better can petition to be exempt from the depth course grade requirement.
 The credits taken at ETHZ are not transferable.

 3.2 Semester Projects